 Common Reasons to Tap Into an Emergency Fund

-Finally, there are a few individuals who utilize their emergency funds as as originally intended — to protect against an unforseen expense that is unavoidable and time-sensitive.
+Finally, there are a few individuals who use their emergency funds as originally intended — to protect against an unforeseen expense that is unavoidable and time-sensitive.
 Our friends at Money Crashers know exactly what this level of financial urgency entails, as David Bakke explains his impetus for using his emergency money.

 “A few years back I used my emergency fund because of an unexpected job loss.
 Luckily at the time, I had three months’ worth of living expenses set aside, and that ended up being exactly how long I was out of work.
 So things worked out perfectly for me in that situation,” shares Bakke.